Your Guide to Superior Linux Server Monitoring

 Checkmk Evolution

 Historically, Checkmk started as a Nagios fork, but for many years it has been a completely independent product.
-The Checkmk Raw Edition still uses the Nagios core for monitoring.
+Checkmk Raw still uses the Nagios core for monitoring.

-The Enterprise Edition, on the other hand, uses the Checkmk Micro Core, and is therefore a completely independent development.
+The commercial editions, on the other hand, use the Checkmk Micro Core, and is therefore a completely independent development.
 Nevertheless, all Nagios plug-ins can also be integrated into Checkmk.

 Implementation and Cost-effectiveness of Monitoring